AmudaPalani/AzureEntraAuthMethodCheck/README.md

 # AzureEntraAuthMethodCheck
-Check for authenticator app version used by each user
+Check for authenticator app version used by each user for FedRamp compliance